priestd09/Cloner/README.md

+#Cloner

+Cloner is a tool to backup ftp-directories to your local machine.
+It´s written in PHP using the CodeIgniter framework.
+Cloner is a command-line-script and you can run it as a cronjob.

-Call script like this:
+Call Cloner like this: ``usr/bin/php PATH/TO/SCRIPT/Cloner/index.php Cloner clone_all``
-/usr/bin/php PATH/TO/SCRIPT/Cloner/index.php Cloner clone_all

-You need the following tables in `/application/database/cloner.sqlite`
+You need the following tables in ``application/database/cloner.sqlite``

 ```sql
 CREATE TABLE backups
 (